Everything You Need to Know About Your Los Angeles County Criminal Record

 The search will reveal certain information regarding your criminal history.
 However, certain information cannot be part of this report under California law.
-Your record may include information regarding:
+Your record may include information regarding the following:

-- Criminal convictions (for both felony cases and misdemeanor cases) dating back seven years.
+Criminal convictions (for both felony cases and misdemeanor cases) date back seven years.
 (Note that juvenile convictions are generally not reflected in these records once the individual becomes an adult).

 By law, an employer or other party cannot access records or documents relating to the following:

-- A conviction which was later expunged by a court authority
+A conviction that was later expunged by a court authority

 If You Have a Criminal Record, Los Angeles County Protections May Apply

-About one in three Californians have some sort of criminal record.
+About one in three Californians have some sort of criminal record that the court might have in the paper or electronic format.
 Many employers will request a background report prior to offering an individual a position.

 Luckily, California law provides several protections for Californians who are the subject of such checks.
 The purpose of these protections is to ensure that Californians are not denied an opportunity for employment on the sole basis of their criminal history.
 Learn more below.